A command-line program to crop the margins of PDF files, with many options.

-In order for the command pdf-crop-margins to work from the command line the bin directory that it is created in (by the pip command) must be on the Windows Path.
+In order for the command pdf-crop-margins to work from the command line the Python bin directory must be on the Windows Path.
 The system-wide Python bin directory should already be on the path if you checked the box to modify Path when you installed Python; otherwise it should be added.
-(If you install with the --user option to pip then you need to be sure that the local Python bin directory is in the Windows Path.)
+(Note that if you install with the --user option to pip then you need to be sure that the local Python bin directory is in the Windows Path.)

 After installation via pip the program can be run with either the command pdf-crop-margins or the command pdfcropmargins.
 For example:

 pdf-crop-margins -v -s -u your-file.pdf